Planning an effective search strategy can save you time and retrieve more relevant results.

 Dictionaries and encyclopaedias can help you to find additional keywords and get an overview of the concept.

-In the Oxford Reference search box below, enter some of the keywords you've identified from your assessment question and note down any alternate keywords that you find.
+Our Oxford Reference Online Database has hundreds of reference resources - try searching here with some of the keywords you've identified from your assessment question, and note down any alternate keywords that you find.